How does Oglethorpe determine your financial need?

 - Students living off-campus with parents: $47,820

-The student contribution to the EFC is determined by taking a percentage of the student’s income and assets.
+The student contribution to the EFC is determined by taking a percentage of your income and assets.

 The parent contribution is calculated by a percentage of the total income and assets, AFTER allowances.

-The formula takes the parents’ total income (taxed & non-taxed) and deducts an income protection allowance (which takes into consideration where you live in determining basic expenses) and an employment allowance (which accounts for the costs of working).
-What’s left after allowances is considered discretionary income and parents are expected to pay a percentage of that for school.
+What’s left after allowances is considered discretionary income and parents are expected to pay a percentage of that for your school.